PhanChenh/SentimentAnalysis_Restaurant_NLPproject/README.md

 1. Text Preprocessing & Data Preparation:
 - Clean the review data by removing noise such as special characters, stop words, and any irrelevant information to prepare the text for analysis.
+- Using Word2Vec Skipgram embeddings as discover in Optimizing Sentiment Analysis Models for Accurate Predictions Project

 2. Exploratory Data Analysis (EDA):
 - Perform some basic analysis and visualizations to get an overall understanding of the data, looking at trends and patterns.

-3. Train the Model (LSTM with Attention):
+3. Train the Model (LSTM with Attention -  best model in Optimizing Sentiment Analysis Models for Accurate Predictions Project):
 - Train the LSTM model with an attention mechanism to highlight the important words related to the review's aspects and sentiment.

 4. Apply the Model & Generate Insights: